Best homeowners insurance in Missouri for 2023

 Home

-Home insurance premiums in Missouri increased nearly 13% from May 2021 to May 2022, according to our latest analysis of internal policyholder data.
-This is due to a mix of rising inflation, labor shortages, and severe natural disasters that have caused insurance companies to increase rates and establish stricter underwriting rules to offset the risks.
+Home insurance premiums in Missouri increased 21% from May 2022 to May 2023, according to our latest analysis of internal policyholder data.
+This is due to a mix of sustained inflation, labor shortages, rising construction costs, and severe natural disasters that have caused insurance companies to increase rates and establish stricter underwriting rules to offset the risks.

 Methodology & why you can trust our rates